-NFL week 11 Preview: Chiefs Host Eagles; Cowboys, Lions and Dolphins Hope to Avoid Letdowns
+NFL week 11 Preview: Cowboys, Lions and Dolphins Look to Avoid Letdowns

 What can Week 11 possibly do for an encore to the madness and drama of Weeks 9 and 10 of the NFL schedule?

 Whether it be the Texans and rookie sensation C.J.
-Stroud relaxing after their magnificent road win over Cincinnati, or the 49ers falling back into the fatty laziness of their pre-bye losing streak and looking ahead to Seattle, this weekend has more traps than a bakery floor during a stretch of warm weather.
+Stroud relaxing after their magnificent road win over Cincinnati, or the 49ers falling back into the fatty laziness of their pre bye losing streak, this weekend has more traps than a bakery floor during a stretch of warm weather.

 Something tells us that the Sunday before Thanksgiving is usually rife with upsets.
 We are waiting for our research team to confirm that hunch.